Facebook is finally using a potent tool against COVID-19 misinformation

 So why not provide a more direct rebuttal to the definitively false information a person has experienced?

+Facebook says that’s because it can’t show users a post that’s already been taken down.
+In addition, the company doesn’t want to shame the person who posted the misinformation in the first place, as it may have been unintentional.

-Leavitt says it’s a matter of being able to test that something is working, and one-size-fits-all experiences are easier to validate.
+In addition, Leavitt says one-size-fits-all experiences are easier to validate.
 When a debunking message is tailored to a small group of people who have all interacted with the same piece of misinformation, “it’s more difficult to try and find really strong effect sizes in experiments or surveys to make sure that it’s actually working,” he says.

-But if there’s evidence showing that correcting the record works, it’s still not clear why Facebook wouldn’t prioritize more granular debunking of information that’s been taken down because it’s so harmful.

 An overwhelming tide

-Note: This story has been updated with clarifications from Facebook.